kashkarik22i/market-logic/README.md

 ### How to use the library

-To use the code as a library you can proceed in one of the two following ways.
+To use the scheduler library you can proceed in one of the two following ways

 #### Build a jar
-To build a library jar file run
+To build a library jar run

 ```
 ./gradlew jar